openmhealth/shimmer/README.md

 If you prefer not to use Docker,

-1. You must have a [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html/) or higher JDK installed.
+1. You must have a Java 7 or higher JDK installed.
+You can use either [OpenJDK](http://openjdk.java.net/install/) or the [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 1. A running [MongoDB](http://docs.mongodb.org/manual/) installation is required.
 1. [Gradle](http://www.gradle.org/) or [Maven](http://maven.apache.org/) is required to build the source code.
 1. [Maven](http://maven.apache.org/) is required to build and install Microsoft HealthVault libraries.